-The antenna in this study is an array element, which has been developed for space based Automatic Identification System (AIS) applications [6-7].
-The ground based AIS is a coastal tracking and messaging system used by vessels for maritime traffic monitoring.
-The European SAT-AIS initiative aims at providing a space-based complementary system to S. Dooghe.
-A. Gandois Microwave Vision Group Industries 91140 Villebon Sur Yvette Paris, France stephane.dooghe@satimo.fr; arnaud.gandois@satimo.fr extend the range of the existing AIS to high seas via a VHF satellite constellation.
-The AIS Miniaturized Antenna activity (AISMAN), supported by the European Space Agency (ESA) in the frame of the ARTES 5.1 program, was focused on the development of a VHF array elements for mini-satellites in Low Earth Orbit [6].
+The ground based Automatic Identification System (AIS) is a coastal tracking and messaging system used by vessels for maritime traffic monitoring.
+The European SAT-AIS initiative aims at providing a space-based complementary system to extend the range of the existing AIS to high seas via VHF satellite constellation [1].

+The AIS Miniaturized Antenna (AISMAN) activity [2], supported by the European Space Agency (ESA) in the frame of the ARTES 5.1 program, was focused on the development of a VHF array antenna for mini-satellite platforms in Low Earth Orbit.
+A considerable design effort has been done for the miniaturization of the single antenna element.
+The design cycle has included preliminary tests on a single element breadboard to validate the proposed approach, followed by manufacturing and testing of a metallic version of the antenna.